SusanneWalden/OnthePhenologyofProtists/03_Alpha_Diversity/AlphaBoxplot.md

 Calculate Alpha Diversity Indices
 ---------------------------------

-To calculate the diversity indices, simply load the table and caclulate the species richness per microhabitat and sampling period, then convert it into a dataframe and add all other diversity `indices` - in this case: The Simpson index, Shannon Index and eveness.
+To calculate the diversity indices, simply load the table and calculate the species richness per microhabitat and sampling period, then convert it into a dataframe and add all other diversity `indices` - in this case: The Simpson index, Shannon Index and eveness.
 Finally add the metadata and group.

 ``` r
 richness = specnumber(OTU_Table)